khulnasoft-lab/design.khulnasoft.com/doc/component-lifecycle.md

 * Is this a new component or a variation of an existing one?
 * Why do existing components not support this use case?
 * Will this component be reused beyond the current scope?
+Is it relevant to multiple use cases?
+* Is the proposed component technically feasible?

 Not all components belong in the design system.
 These are occasional instances where a component may live in only one area of the application and is not included